LDrex1/404Error/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

+- Where can I see your demo?
-- A page showing a 404 error, scarecrow and a button to go bacak to the page before
+  A page showing a 404 error, scarecrow and a button to go bacak to the page before
+- What was your experience?
-- Exiting and apealing
+  Exiting and apealing
+- What have you learned/improved?
-- I have improved on my ability to build a responsive website
+  I have improved on my ability to build a responsive website
 - Everythinig gets better :)

 ### Built With